 Skills Required: None.
 Even if you’ve never crafted before, you can easily make this garland.
 You’re going to be cutting with scissors, applying Mod Podge, glittering, and stringing.
 It’s very simple, even for kids.

 Hi, my name is Rachel from Lines Across, and I’m happy to be contributing here at Mod Podge Rocks!
 I’m a little obsessed with geometric shapes and bright colors, and often share free printable gift boxes.
-Today I’m sharing how to make a paper garland.
-If you like glitter crafts that are easy to make and you like party crafts, you’re going to enjoy this.

 I’ve had this project in mind since I shared a free printable for these diamond shaped gift boxes.
 I knew I wanted to make a smaller version that could be strung together into a fun garland for a celebration.

 This paper garland project was pretty easy, but it took a little longer than I thought.
 It would be perfect as a project for a craft night with a few friends, as a part of a handmade wedding, or as something to make while watching TV.

 Learn how to make this project in a few simple steps below!

 1. Print off the free printable template.
 Cut it out along the solid black lines.
 Be precise when cutting.

 2. Fold along the dotted lines.
 I found it really helpful to score first.

 3. Flip over the paper so that the printed lines are on the bottom.
 These will become the inside of the little boxes.
 Carefully paint a medium coat of Mod Podge over every other triangle (4 total).